AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Fueling marketing campaigns,

-The whole process of gathering data can be challenging.
-According to a survey (Figure 2) conducted by McKinsey on 100 companies that implemented AI in their business, 24% stated that collecting and harvesting relevant data was the largest barrier in their AI implementation and development process.
-The following data collection problems can arise:
+The whole process of data collection can be challenging.
+According to a study by McKinsey on 100 companies that implemented AI in their business, 24% stated that collecting and harvesting relevant data was the largest barrier in their AI implementation and development process.3 The following data collection problems can arise:

 • There is an ocean of data out there; however, not all of it can be easily accessed.
 Since data can be sensitive and private, there are various regulations and policies that prevent organizations from accessing or using it.
 For instance, healthcare data is rather difficult to find due to privacy issues.